 Anything not explicitly dealt with this agreement shall be left to the discretion of the Dean of Students, or designee.

+Authorization of Appropriations

+There is hereby authorized to be appropriated such sums as may be necessary for the support of this Chapter.

-Student Leadership and involvement Awards
+Student Leadership and Involvement Awards

 Purpose

-Hereby establishes the agreement between BCSGA and BC Administration for the usage of the “All BC Student Email Listserv” to define the guidelines related to sending messages to the full renegade student body.
+Hereby establishes the agreement between BCSGA and BC Administration for the usage of the “All BC Student Email Listserv” to define the guidelines related to sending messages to the full Student Body.

 Administration

-The Office of Student Life will manage and update the guidelines for the all student listserv as needed in consultation with BCSGA and the BC Administration.
+The Office of Student Life will manage and update the guidelines for the all-student listserv as needed in consultation with BCSGA and the BC Administration.

 Definition